Creams-Quad/bounty-front/TeamAgreement.md

 Each team member will contribute and contributions made by each team member will come from constant communication and a check-up to see what has been done.
 If any team member finds that there is no work to be done, we will discuss what needs to be done and the team member will contribute to work that can be done.

-Each team member will come to a uniform understanding in a technical and and skill level standpoint through constant communciation and sharing references to documentation.
+Each team member will come to a uniform understanding in a technical and and skill level standpoint through constant communication and sharing references to documentation.
 In the event that there is no understanding of all team members, that is the time to reach out to a third party such as a TA or an instructor for clarification.
 We will give ourselves a 15-30 min time-frame to figure a solution without third party intervention.

 For team members not adequately contributing, communication is the first step in determining if this team member is currently struggling with something, before assigning a role to that team member.